nystudio107/craft-plugin-vite-buildchain/README.md

 ```
 	--network plugindev_default \
 ```
-...so that it won't be looking for that Docker network.
+...so that it won't be looking for the `plugindev_default` Docker network.

 ## Craft Plugin Vite Buildchain Overview